-At the heart of our proposals is the sensitive refurbishment and redevelopment of the Grade II* listed warehouse and Grade II listed Deansgate Terrace to create new mixed-use urban quarter for Manchester, providing new residential, leisure and retail uses that sit alongside established and successful restaurant and leisure uses, and removing the non-original additions to the buildings that have blighted them for many years.
+At the heart of our proposals is the sensitive refurbishment and redevelopment of the Grade II* listed warehouse and Grade II listed Deansgate Terrace to create a new mixed-use urban quarter for Manchester, providing new residential, leisure and retail uses that sit alongside established and successful restaurant and leisure uses, and removing the non-original additions to the buildings that have blighted them for many years.

 The site’s underused public realm will be completely transformed, creating a green oasis within the city, and introducing a vibrant new pedestrianised street, Dean Street, between the Warehouse and the Deansgate Terrace, improving connections and legibility.
 The listed viaduct structure to the south of the warehouse will become a generous high-level landscaped public space, linked to pedestrian routes across the site.